cjolson1/Lagunitas-Quality-Assurance/README.md

 Also known as "macrotesting" or regression testing, exhaustive testing at night when project isn't being worked on.
 These tests should take a lot of time and should work to test every aspect of the system extensively.

 #### Bugs
 When faced with a system with multiple bugs, it is important to address those that effect the most people/users first.
-Integrating a tool like Google Analytics or a custom software tool to evaluate the most pertinent bugs is recommended.
+Integrating a tool like <a href="https://www.google.com/analytics/#?modal_active=none">Google Analytics</a> or a custom software tool to evaluate the most pertinent bugs is recommended.

 #### Metrics
-When creating any application, metrics will allow for clear goals and progress to be acchieved efficiently.
+Metrics are critical to understand the level and quality of the software’s progress.
 A 100% success rate is not always advised, as sufficient rates will allow for quality while not overly burdening progress.

-Below are some useful metric examples:
+- **User sentiment**
+- **Requirement Turnover:** Requirements delivered/requirements desired at the outset
+- **Defect removal efficiency:** No. of Defects found during QA testing / (No. of Defects found during QA testing +No. of Defects found by End user)) * 100
+- **Defect density:** defects in a module/ total defects
 - **Pass rate:** While need not be 100% in all scenarios, test case pass rates should be 100% for continuous integration testing.
 - **Code coverage:** This metric does not necessarily reflect the quality of the test cases written, code coverage is always a good indicator of how much of the project has actually been tested.
 100% code coverage means that when the entire sum of all your tests are run, every line is executed at least once.
 This metric is an indicator of working code, not good code.
 - **Defect metrics:** Used in conjunction with the team's goals, establishing thresholds for how many bugs are allowed in a development over a certain time period can be beneficial for production.